Note

 High availability

-Azure Cosmos DB offers up to 99.999% read and write availability.
-Unlike many message queues, Azure Cosmos DB data can be easily multiple-regionally distributed and configured with an recovery time objective (RTO) of zero.
+Azure Cosmos DB provides up to 99.999% read and write availability.
+Unlike many message queues, Azure Cosmos DB data can be multiple-regionally distributed and configured with an recovery time objective (RTO) of zero.

-After you process items in the change feed, you can build a materialized view and persist aggregated values back in Azure Cosmos DB.
-If you're using Azure Cosmos DB to build a game, for example, you can use change feed to implement real-time leaderboards based on scores from completed games.
+After processing items in the change feed, build a materialized view and persist aggregated values back in Azure Cosmos DB.
+For example, use Azure Cosmos DB's change feed to implement real-time leaderboards based on scores from completed games.

 Data movement

-For example, the change feed helps you perform the following tasks efficiently:
+For example, the change feed lets you perform the following tasks efficiently:

-• Update a cache, search index, or data warehouse with data that's stored in Azure Cosmos DB.
+Update a cache, search index, or data warehouse with data stored in Azure Cosmos DB.

-• Implement an application-level data tiering and archival.
-For example, you can store "hot data" in Azure Cosmos DB and age out "cold data" to other storage systems such as Azure Blob Storage.
+Implement application-level data tiering and archival.
+For example, store "hot data" in Azure Cosmos DB and age out "cold data" to other storage systems like Azure Blob Storage.

 Event sourcing

-The event sourcing pattern involves using an append-only store to record the full series of actions on that data.
-Azure Cosmos DB's change feed is a great choice as a central data store in event sourcing architectures where all data ingestion is modeled as writes (no updates or deletes).
-In this case, each write to Azure Cosmos DB is an "event" and you'll have a full record of past events in the change feed.
-Typical uses of the events published by the central event store are for integration with external systems.
-Because there is no time limit for retention in the change feed, you can replay all past events by reading from the beginning of your Cosmos container's change feed.
+The event sourcing pattern involves using an append-only store to record the full series of actions on data.
+The Azure Cosmos DB change feed is a great choice as a central data store in event sourcing architectures in which all data ingestion is modeled as writes (no updates or deletes).
+In this case, each write to Azure Cosmos DB is an "event," so there's a full record of past events in the change feed.
+Typical uses of the events published by the central event store are to maintain materialized views or to integrate with external systems.
+Because there isn't a time limit for retention in the change feed, you can replay all past events by reading from the beginning of your Azure Cosmos DB container's change feed.

 You can have multiple change feed consumers subscribe to the same container's change feed.
 Aside from the lease container's provisioned throughput, there is no cost to utilize the change feed.
 The change feed is available in every container regardless of whether it is utilized.

-Azure Cosmos DB is a great central append-only persistent data store in the event sourcing pattern because of its strengths in horizontal scalability and high availability.
-In addition, the change feed processor offers an "at least once" guarantee, ensuring that you don't miss processing any events.
+Azure Cosmos DB is an excellent central append-only persistent data store in the event sourcing pattern because of its strengths in horizontal scalability and high availability.
+Additionally, the change feed processor offers an "at least once" guarantee, ensuring that you don't miss processing any events.

 Current limitations

-The change feed has multiple modes that each have important limitations that you should understand.
+The change feed has multiple modes, each with important limitations you should understand.
 There are several areas to consider when you design an application that uses the change feed in either latest version mode or all versions and deletes mode.

 Intermediate updates

 In latest version mode, only the most recent change for a specific item is included in the change feed.
 When processing changes, you read the latest available item version.
 If there are multiple updates to the same item in a short period of time, it's possible to miss processing intermediate updates.
-If you would like to replay past individual updates to an item, you can model these updates as a series of writes instead or use all versions and deletes mode.
+To replay past individual updates to an item, model these updates as a series of writes or use all versions and deletes mode.

 Deletes

 The change feed latest version mode doesn't capture deletes.
-If you delete an item from your container, it's also removed from the change feed.
-The most common method of handling deletes is to add a soft marker on the items that are being deleted.
-You can add a property called deleted and set it to true at the time of deletion.
-This document update shows up in the change feed.
-You can set a Time to Live (TTL) on this item so that it can be automatically deleted later.
+When you delete an item from your container, the item is removed from the change feed.
+The most common method to handle delete operations is to add a soft marker to the items being deleted.
+You can add a property called deleted

 Retention